Image Source: Justdial

 How to Reach

-By Air: The nearest airport is Imphal International Airport, about 18 km away.
-From the airport, taxis and local transport can take you to Lamlai in roughly 30–40 minutes.
+The nearest airport is Imphal International Airport, about 18 km away.
+From there, you can hire a taxi or take local transport to reach Lamlai in around 30–40 minutes.